SAP-archive/cloud-maven-plugin/README.md

 Version history
 ---------------

+**1.0.2.RELEASE**

+- Fixed compatibility issue with new JavaScript engine "Nashorn" of Java 8.

 **1.0.1.RELEASE**

 - Added support for parameter `java-version` in `nwcloud.properties`.
 - Added support for encrypted password storage in Maven’s `settings.xml` (see section "Using encrypted passwords" in this document for details).
 - Improved autodetection of proxy settings by taking Maven settings into account.